ORNL-UNF/unf_tpls/README.md

 # unf_tpls
-ThirdParty Libraries for UNF ST&amp;DARDS
+Third Party Libraries for UNF ST&amp;DARDS

+These are unmodified binary files of Third Party Libraries used by UNF ST&amp;DARDS.
+They are provided under their original licenses.